ioggstream/draft-polli-resource-digests-http/draft-polli-resource-digests-http.md

 The goals do not include:

-   -  header integrity
+  Header integrity:
-      The digest mechanisms described here cover only representation and selected representation data, and do not protect the integrity of associated representation metadata headers or other message headers.
+  : The digest mechanisms described here cover only representation and selected representation data,
+    and do not protect the integrity of associated representation metadata headers or other message headers.

-   -  authentication
+  Authentication:
-      The digest mechanisms described here are not meant to support authentication of the source of a digest or of a message or anything else.
+  : The digest mechanisms described here are not meant to support
+    authentication of the source of a digest or of a message or anything else.
 These mechanisms, therefore, are not a sufficient defense against many kinds of malicious attacks.

-   -  privacy
+  Privacy:
-      Digest mechanisms do not provide message privacy.
+  : Digest mechanisms do not provide message privacy.

-   -  authorization
+  Authorization:
-      The digest mechanisms described here are not meant to support authorization or other kinds of access controls.
+  : The digest mechanisms described here are not meant to support
+    authorization or other kinds of access controls.

 ## Notational Conventions
-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 [RFC2119] [RFC8174] when, and only when, they appear in all capitals, as shown here.
+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 ([RFC2119] and [RFC8174]) when, and only when, they appear in all capitals, as shown here.

 The definitions "representation", "selected representation", "representation data",